JESUS GIVES US THE NEW WINE OF THE KINGDOM

 All of Jesus’ acts over His lifetime have meaning and purpose.
 The signs and miracles He displays during His public ministry shine a spotlight upon His Messianic role as Lord and King.
 His glory is made manifest through His supernatural acts.
 The faith of the disciples is kindled by this first of many miracles as they come to believe that Jesus is truly the promised Messiah.

-“Blessed are those who are invited to the wedding supper of the Lamb!” – Revelation 19:9
+“Blessed are those who are invited to the wedding feast of the Lamb!” – Revelation 19:9

 Jesus’ miracle at Cana foreshadows the wedding feast of the Lamb where the church, the bride of Christ, will one day celebrate in the presence of Jesus, our King and Bridegroom.
 All believers will rejoice at the bounty of the Lord (Jeremiah 31:12)… all who have been made holy by His blood.
 There will be fine wine… a biblical symbol of joy… like the water turned wine in Cana.
-This glorious event will be a time of blessings and joy (Isaiah 25:6).
+This glorious event will be a time of blessings and joy in the presence of our Lord (Isaiah 25:6).